tisannai/plinth/README.md

 terminator.

 String reference provides an efficient way of examining and constructing strings.
-String references are used by value, which allows function call nesting and in overall, more functional style programming.
+String references are used by value, i.e. the `plsr` struct is copied from caller to callee.
+This allows function call nesting and in overall, more functional style of programming.

 ## Memory Allocation Strategies